roian6/roian6/README.md

 ## Current focus

 These days I spend most of my time on AI agents and automation.
-I contribute to open-source tools, improve my workflows around Codex, Claude, and Hermes, and build local-first systems for my own data.
+What interests me most is making them reliable enough to use in real products and day-to-day development work.

-## Selected open-source work
+## Selected open-source contributions

 | Project | Work | Evidence |
 |---|---|---|